-MMA Rumors: Jon Jones Vs Daniel Cormier 3 Still Possible, Per ‘MMAjunkie’
+MMA Rumors: Jon Jones Vs. Daniel Cormier 3 Still Possible, Per ‘MMAjunkie’

 @stipemiocic and I, would July give you all enough time?”

 Though nothing is official, MMAjunkie reported that the potential fight between Jon Jones and Stipe Miocic could take place at UFC 239 on July 6 at T-Mobile Arena in Las Vegas during the promotion’s annual International Fight Week.
 If the UFC decides to schedule the bout, it will likely happen at the heavyweight division.
-Jones won’t definitely mind temporarily leaving the UFC light heavyweight division to move up to a higher weight class since he was already planning it in the past years.
+Jones won’t definitely mind temporarily leaving the UFC light heavyweight division to move up to a higher weight class since he has been already planning it over the past few years.

 Aside from Jon Jones and Stipe Miocic, the UFC may also consider lining up a UFC heavyweight title fight between Daniel Cormier and Brock Lesnar at UFC 239.
 Immediately after he became the UFC heavyweight champion, Cormier called out Lesnar.
 The WWE superstar does seem to be interested in challenging Cormier, but he still needs to undergo a series of drug tests to be allowed to fight again in the Octagon.